AdobeDocs/campaign-classic.es-ES/help/reporting/using/collecting-data-to-analyze.md

 Para crear un informe, puede utilizar datos de una lista de datos importados.

-Para ello, seleccione la opción **[!UICONTROL Use an imported list]** en el cuadro de consulta y seleccione la lista correspondiente.
+To do this, select the **[!UICONTROL Use an imported list]** option in the query box and select the concerned list.

 ![](assets/reporting_query_from_list.png)

-Haga clic en el vínculo **[!UICONTROL Edit query...]** para definir los datos que desea recopilar entre los elementos de esta lista para crear el informe.
+Click the **[!UICONTROL Edit query...]** link to define the data to collect among the elements in this list for building the report.

 ## Uso de un cubo {#using-a-cube}